denisnarushevich/events/readme.md

 >Flexible and simple event manager with focus on performance.

 ## Performance features
-* no expensive method calls, like call(), apply() or bind()
+* no expensive method calls like call(), apply() or bind();
-* no expensive array operations, like splitting arguments
+* no expensive array operations, like splitting arguments;
-* accepts delegated event handlers, no need to pollute memory with anonymous functions
+* accepts delegated event handlers, no need to pollute memory with anonymous functions;
-* avoids "this" usage
+* avoids "this" usage;

 ## Usage
 This is a common way to raise or subscribe to events.
-This way will give you a headache when you decide to make your class inherit from some other.
+But note, that this approach will give you a headache when you'll decide to make your class inherit from some other.
 ```js
     function MyObj(){}
     MyObj.prototype = Object.create(Events.EventEmmiter.prototype);